PrathamLearnsToCode/DNA_sequencing/README.md

 # DNA_sequencing
-This repo contains all the basic stuff for Genomic Data Science
+This repo contains all the algorithms to manipulate the DNA seuquence for Genomic Data Science